Metro Academies Advising Services Overview

-2. There are 10 Metro Academies in Fall 2016
+2. There are 13 Metro Academies

 Students are placed in a Metro Academy based on a major or career interest.
 Below is the list of academies:

-- Metro Academy of Ethnic Studies
+- Ethnic Studies

-- Metro Academy of Liberal & Creative Arts I
+- Liberal & Creative Arts I

-- Metro Academy of Liberal & Creative Arts II
+- Liberal & Creative Arts II

 Metro Course Opt-out Policy: If it is in the best interest of the student, weighing all costs and benefits of remaining in the Metro Academies course sequencing versus not doing so, the Metro Academies courses taken may be altered based on individual student circumstances as determined by an Advisor working directly with a student in collaboration with the Metro Academies Advising Coordinator.
 We prefer students to follow the set course sequence if at all possible to receive the maximum and intended benefit from being a part of Metro, however, we will consider individual student situations on a case by case basis.